netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 See the [eBPF collector documentation](/collectors/ebpf.plugin/README.md#integration-with-appsplugin) for the full list of per-application charts.

-Let's show some examples of how you can first identify normal eBPF patterns, then use that knowledge to idenfity anomalies in a few simulated scenarios.
+Let's show some examples of how you can first identify normal eBPF patterns, then use that knowledge to identify anomalies in a few simulated scenarios.

 For example, the following screenshot shows the number of open files, failures to open files, and closed files on a